Free shipping to the US on orders over $150

 2) Chopping the Onions

 While the potatoes are boiling, chop the onion.
-Put 1 tbsp of oil into a frying pan and fry the onions over medium heat.
+Put 1 tbsp of oil into a frying pan and fry onions over medium heat.
 Stir occasionally to prevent the onions from burning.

 3) Checking the Potatoes

-4) Cooking the Meat and Seasoning the Mixture
+4) Cooking and Seasoning the Meat Mixture

 When the onions are lightly browned, add the butter and ground meat to the pan.
 Gently fry these ingredients together to combine.
-Once the ground meat is thoroughly cooked through, add in the sugar, salt, and pepper, and make sure the onions and meat are evenly seasoned.
+Once the ground meat is cooked through, add in the sugar, salt, and pepper, and make sure the onions and meat are evenly seasoned.
 Turn off the heat once the seasoning is fully incorporated.

 5) Combing the Potatoes and Meat Mixture

-6) Portioning up the Mixture and Shaping the Korokke
+6) Portioning and Shaping the Korokke

 Flatten the potato korokke filling in the frying pan, and divide it into 10 equal portions.
 Form each portion into a flat oval shape.
-Lightly coat the surface of each korokke with flour, then dip into beaten egg, and finish by throroughly coating in panko breadcrumbs, in that order.
-Note: you may have to adjust the amount of flour and panko bread crumbs used.
-You should use enough to evenly cover the korokke.
+Lightly coat the surface of each korokke with flour, then dip into beaten egg, and finish by thoroughly coating in panko breadcrumbs, in that order.

 7) Frying the Korokke